 View video footage of Princess Margaret at an Olympic reception at Buckingham Palace in 1968:

-The Princess was educated at home with her sister Princess Elizabeth (now The Queen).
+The Princess was educated at home with her sister Princess Elizabeth (later Queen Elizabeth II).
 She learned to ride, enjoyed swimming and became a keen gardener.
 She had a strong interest in music from an early age, taking piano lessons by the age of four and later becoming an accomplished pianist.

 In 1937 she joined the Brownies, and when she was old enough enlisted in the Girl Guides.
 She always maintained close links with Guiding, and, until her death, served as President and Chairman of the Council of the Girl Guides Association.
 In childhood during the Second World War she also became a Sea Ranger and, in 1949, was appointed their Commodore.